prathimacode-hub/IoT-Spot/CONTRIBUTING.md

 > - Do not edit/delete someone else's script in this repository.
 You can only insert new files/folders into this repository.

   > - Give a meaningful name to whatever file or folder you are adding.
-(E.g., if you have written an ML script on Decision Tree Classifier, then
+(E.g., if you have written a script on LED Blinking, then
-  > decision_tree_classifier.py is one example of the valid name)
+  > led_blinking.c is one example of the valid name)

 ## 🔑Guidelines